microsoft/vs-streamjsonrpc/doc/oob_streams.md

 1. it has lower overhead than a `Stream`
 2. it can express when one side is done writing but may still be listening

+`PipeReader` and `PipeWriter` are one-way components of an `IDuplexPipe` and when used with StreamJsonRpc are equivalent in terms of efficiency, but convey in the API that only one direction of communication is supported.

 But `Stream` may be the appropriate choice when: